coder-molok/ctxt/doc/Manual.md

   '------------------------------------------------------------------
   will result in the first case.

-  There are many options like this, so let's take a look in deeper.
+  There are many options like that, so let's take a look in deeper.

   --- VARIABLES
   The variable entity lives in two forms: as placeholders in template